Sandbox and production URLs

 Production switch checklist

-1. Switch Payments base URL from Sandbox to Production.
+1. Switch the Payments base URL from Sandbox to Production.

 3. Keep the same Payments request headers: